bitwhip/bitwhip/README.md

 BitWHIP is a CLI WebRTC Agent written in Rust.
 These are some of the things you can do with it today.

 * Publish your desktop with 30ms of latency
+* Play the stream in a native player
-* Pull and Play WebRTC video from
+* Pull WebRTC video from other sources and play
   * [Broadcast Box][broadcast-box-url]
   * [IVS](https://aws.amazon.com/ivs/)
   * [Cloudflare](https://developers.cloudflare.com/stream/webrtc-beta/)